dsyer/sagan-wiki/Home.md

 _milestone:_ [docs](https://github.com/spring-io/sagan/issues?milestone=5)

 As a reference app, it's important to us that Sagan provides users with the ability to take a "self-guided tour" of its contents, and to find clean, modern, idiomatic use of Java and Spring everywhere they go.
 The deveolopment team is happy with the application as a whole (we wouldn't have released it in the open otherwise!), but there is definitely room for continued improvement.
-The two main areas are ensuring that there is at least class-level Javadoc for every component [#327](https://github.com/spring-io/sagan/issues/327) and README files throughout all key directories in the application [#328](https://github.com/spring-io/sagan/issues/328) (the latter makes for a great experience when browsing the repo via GitHub!).
+The two main areas are ensuring that there is at least class-level Javadoc for every component ([#327](https://github.com/spring-io/sagan/issues/327)) and README files throughout all key directories in the application ([#328](https://github.com/spring-io/sagan/issues/328))--the latter makes for a great experience when browsing the repo via GitHub!.
 Stay tuned to the repository for those changes, as we'll be working on them actively over the coming days.

 #### Make use of JDK8 language features

 _milestone:_ [jdk8](https://github.com/spring-io/sagan/issues?milestone=6)

 We're really excited about this one.
 Sagan runs well on JDK8 already, but in this milestone, we'll make aggressive use of the new language features in JDK8 to make Sagan a showcase for what's possible when you combine the modern Spring with modern Java.
 It'll no doubt be a big learning experience for everyone involved.
-Subscribe to (#181)[https://github.com/spring-io/sagan/issues/181] for updates.
+Subscribe to ([#181](https://github.com/spring-io/sagan/issues/181)) for updates.